jfmengels/eslint-plugin-import-order/README.md

 # Deprecation notice

 This plugin is no longer maintained, as its sole feature has been integrated and improved upon in [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import), which does even more cool stuff.
+The corresponding rule is available under the name [`order`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs%2Frules%2Forder.md).

 ## Install